SaulDoesCode/poems-and-writs/Dying-Desserts-and-Dull-Dreams.md

-Time is late, the fatigue's hooks hang from my eyes
+Time is late, fatigue's hooks hang from my eyes
 not quite finished always something more.

 a new idea, a new ideal; doubt